Text:

 Installation

 The current beta release of ShotGun is static executable and is ready to use (no need for installation).
-You will only need to extract the files by using the following command line:

 tar -zxvf ShotGun.*.tgz